-- Armor-Piercing Attack: The Federation cruisers' artillery beam weapon ignores shields, but cannot be manually aimed to make up for it.
+- Armor-Piercing Attack: The Osprey and Nisos' Artillery Beam weapons ignore shields, but cannot be manually aimed to make up for it.

-- Fragile Speedster: The Stealth A ship starts with four levels of engine power.
-With a pilot and zero-rank engine officer in place, that bumps up the evade rate to 30%, which is pretty high for a starting ship) and fast weapons (that can, in conjunction with Cloaking, disable most early game enemies' offensive capabilities without taking major damage), but the ship has no shields.
+- Fragile Speedster: The Nesasio starts with four levels of engine power (with a pilot and zero-rank engine officer in place, that bumps up the evade rate to 30%, which is pretty high for a starting ship) and fast weapons (that can, in conjunction with Cloaking, disable most early game enemies' offensive capabilities without taking major damage), but the ship has no shields.

-- Glass Cannon: The Stealth B ship, sacrificing engine power and fast-charge weapons for a stronger cloak and powerful Glaive Beam.
+- Glass Cannon: The DA-SR 12, sacrificing engine power and fast-charge weapons for a stronger cloak and powerful Glaive Beam.
 Once again, it has no shields, relying on its cloaking and the One-Hit Kill power of its Glaive Beam to carry it through early sectors, until a shield system can be installed.

 - Last Stand: They are having one in Sector 8, but they can win if you destroy the rebel flagship.

-- Wave Motion Gun: The Stealth B's Glaive Beam qualifies, as does the Artillery Beam of the Federation Cruisers.
+- Wave Motion Gun: The Stealth B's Glaive Beam qualifies, as does the Artillery Beam of the Federation Cruisers A and B.

 Tropes relating to the Rebels, including their ships and flagship, include: